composewell/streamly/design/optimization-guidelines.md

 ### Unfolds

 * Use unfolds especially when higher order operations are involved.
-For example, `concatUnfold` can fuse completely whereas `concatMap` would not fuse.
+For example, `unfoldMany` can fuse completely whereas `concatMap` would not fuse.
 * Use `outerProduct` in `Unfold` module instead of using the monad instance of streams to fuse nested loops where performance matters.
 See the unfold